- Business Studies

 Latest TwitterTweets by @RutlishSchool

 As a Maths and Computing Specialist School, the Computing Department fulfils a significant role in the School.
 The department is located in the newest part and occupies a range of five spacious and very well equipped, air-conditioned rooms.
 All computing rooms are equipped with interactive white boards, printers and digital projectors.
 The facilities are excellent and the environment exudes a very professional feel.
 The teaching staff are specialist teachers who work very hard to improve standards and deliver an interesting and stimulating curriculum.

 The KS3 Curriculum

 In Year 7 students learn and apply the skills and capabilities as outlined in the New National Curriculum for Computing.
 In the Autumn Term they are introduced to the School’s network and Virtual Learning Environment.
-Students learn about E-safety – how to stay safe when using the Internet.
-They build on their computer science skills and knowledge throughout the year, by working on various projects that includes: introduction to computer hardware and software, programming using Berkley Logo and Python, they learn how to plan programs by using flowcharts and pseudo code.
+Students learn about E-safety – how to stay safe when using the Internet and social media.
+They build on their computer science skills and knowledge throughout the year, by working on various projects that includes: introduction to computer hardware and software, programming using Berkley Logo and Python, they learn how to plan programs by using flowcharts.
 Students complete a unit on data representation and learn how the binary system works, they learn to convert between binary and denary numbers.
 Students learn how to design a website of 3 pages and implement a variety of interactive elements to their website.

 Key Stage 4 Options

 iMedia – equivalent to 1 GCSE

 iMedia is a Level 2 qualification in Interactive Media, providing full grade 9-1 equivalence.
 Students study two coursework units: web design and interactive multimedia products.
 In this course students are equipped with the knowledge and skills to work with information effectively, creatively and productively.
 There is one written exam.